 The crucial kernel now becomes that when dealing with physical invariants, things that remain the same independently of how we measure them, we can switch between various descriptive coordinate systems at will, meaning that, independently of the coordinate system, we can stipulate that some entities simply hold.
-Example: in two dimensional flat space (a sheet of paper), the Pythagorean Theorem rules that the hypotenuse squared equals the sum of the squared length of the two opposing sides in a right-angled triangle (the well-known expression $c^2 = a^2 + b^2$, where a, b, and c are lengths; distances between points).
+Example: in two-dimensional flat space (a sheet of paper), the Pythagorean Theorem rules that the hypotenuse squared equals the sum of the squared length of the two opposing sides in a right-angled triangle (the well-known expression $c^2 = a^2 + b^2$ , where a, b, and c are lengths; distances between points).
 No algebra or numeracy is needed, as squares are only the algebraic expression of, indeed, squares (rectangles with four equal sides).
-This fixed value c^2 is called an interval and is independent of the coordinate system we use.
+This fixed value $c^2$ is called an interval and is independent of the coordinate system we use.

 In special relativity space and time, contrary to Newtonian mechanics, are now firmly coupled, due to the speed of light being constant, in an inertial system.
 Time and space now only exist together as a novel 'animal' named spacetime.
-It is now stipulated that in four dimensional spacetime, next to the three Cartesian space coordinates, we also have Einstein's time coordinate, our interval becomes $ds^2=dx^2+dy^2+dz^2-(cdt)^2$, we call this Lorentzian coordinates.
-Here ds^2 is a called the interval, while dx, dy, dz are the spatial separations between events, here c is the constant c: the velocity of light, and dt is the time separation between events.
+It is now stipulated that in four dimensional spacetime, next to the three Cartesian space coordinates, we also have Einstein's time coordinate, our interval becomes $ds^2=dx^2+dy^2+dz^2-(cdt)^2$ , we call this Lorentzian coordinates.
+Here $ds^2$ is a called the interval, while dx, dy, dz are the spatial separations between events, here c is the constant c: the velocity of light, and dt is the time separation between events.
 If we multiply the time separation (in seconds) and the constant velocity of light (say metres per second) we reach four coordinate axes, all with the dimension of length.
-That way, we can build a four dimensional frame with three distance (length) axes and one modified time axis also with the dimension length.
-This geometric model keeps the interval invariant, at is to say: independent of the choice of coordinates (in the formulae, space separation-squared minus time separation times constant c squared).
-This model is known under the name Minkowski (formally, a pseudo-Euclidian) space after its originator, who famously claimed that the very notions of time and space as separate entities can be abolished.60
+That way, we can build a four-dimensional frame with three distance (length) axes and one modified time axis also with the dimension length.
+This geometric model keeps the interval invariant, that is to say: independent of the choice of coordinates (in the formulae, space separation)